 - 3.1 As regards the impact of the spill in general reference is made to document 92FUND/EXC.9/7. - 3.2 Oil affected several important oyster and mussel fisheries.
 As a result of the monitoring programme put in place by the French authorities and the guidelines issued by the Agence Française de Sécurité Sanitaire des Aliments (AFSSA), in numerous areas cultivated and natural stocks of shellfish were found to have accumulated hydrocarbons exceeding acceptable limits, and the marketing of produce in these areas was banned.
-No fishing bans were imposed in respect of offshore fishing for pelagic fish and crustacea in view of the low levels of contamination of catches. - 3.3 The remaining shell fishing bans were lifted during the summer of 2000, and all areas are now open to fishing and harvesting of marine products, with the exception of a small area in Loire Atlantique where shellfish are still contaminated. - 3.4 Efforts were made to minimise the impact of the spill on coastal salt production in marshes in Loire Atlantique and Vendée, and a number of monitoring and analytical programmes were implemented.
+No fishing bans were imposed in respect of offshore fishing for pelagic fish and crustacea in view of the low levels of contamination of catches. - 3.3 The remaining shell fishing bans were lifted during the summer of 2000, and all areas are now open to fishing and harvesting of marine products. - 3.4 Efforts were made to minimise the impact of the spill on coastal salt production in marshes in Loire Atlantique and Vendée, and a number of monitoring and analytical programmes were implemented.
 Salt production resumed in Noirmoutier (Vendée) in mid-May 2000 as a result of an improvement in sea water quality, and bans which were imposed to prevent the intake of sea water in Guérande (Loire Atlantique) were lifted on 23 May 2000.
 Since that date a group of independent producers in Guérande tried to resume salt production but were hampered from doing so.
-Members of a co-operative who account for some 70% of the salt production in Guérande decided not to produce salt in 2000 on the grounds of protecting market confidence in the product.
+Members of a co-operative who account for some 70% of the salt production in Guérande decided not to produce salt in 2000 on the grounds of protecting market confidence in the product. - 3.5 At the request of the 1992 Fund and Steamship Mutual a court expert has been appointed to examine whether it was feasible to produce salt in 2000 in Guérande that would meet the criteria relating to quality and the protection of human health.
+Documentation is being submitted to the court expert, whose report is expected in the near future.

-- 3.5 At the request of the 1992 Fund and Steamship Mutual a court expert has been appointed to examine whether it was feasible to produce salt in 2000 in Guérande that would meet the criteria relating to quality and the protection of human health.
-All parties have submitted documentation to the court expert, whose report is expected in the near future. - 3.6 Claims for lost salt production due to delays to the start of the 2000 season caused by the imposed ban on water intake have been received from producers (both independent and members of the cooperative) in Guérande and Noirmoutier. - 3.7 The affected coastline supports an important tourist industry during the summer months, which was affected to varying degrees depending on location and type of activity.
+- 3.6 Claims for lost salt production due to delays to the start of the 2000 season caused by the imposed ban on water intake have been received from producers (both independent and members of the cooperative) in Guérande and Noirmoutier. - 3.7 The affected coastline supports an important tourist industry, particularly during the summer months, which was affected to varying degrees depending on location and type of activity during the 2000 tourism season.
+The indications are that the 2001 season was not affected to any significant degree.
+Nevertheless some claims may be submitted for losses incurred during the 2001 season in areas which remain contaminated.